nickpoison/nickpoison.github.io/rissues.md

 ---

+&#128018;&#128018;&#128018;&#128018;&#128018;

-We're back at trying to help you get past the gnarly stuff that comes with trying to use R for time series.
-This is an update of the **R Issues Page** wherein it is written, on whatever they write it on up there:
+We're back at trying to help users get past the gnarly stuff that comes with trying to use R for time series.
+This is an update of the **R Issues Page** wherein it was written, on whatever they write it on up there:

 > There are a few items related to the analysis of time series with R that will have you scratching your head.
 The issues mentioned below are meant to help get you past the sticky points.